Pyristix/would-you-rather-battle-bot/README.md

 ### Configuring the bot

-After cloning the project and installing all dependencies, you need to add your Discord API bot token to the bottom of the script file in the indicated area.
+After cloning the project and installing all dependencies, you need to add your Discord API bot token to the bottom of the battle_bot.py file in the indicated area.

 ### Starting the bot